-For our current issue of SNEAKERS, we talk to some of the sneaker industry’s leading tastemakers: As an online exclusive, here’s our full-length interview with Deon Point, General Manager at sneaker culture stalwarths CONCEPTS in Boston, Massachusetts.
+For our January 2017 issue of SNEAKERS, we talked to some of the sneaker industry’s leading tastemakers: As an online exclusive, here’s our full-length interview with Deon Point, General Manager at sneaker culture stalwarths CONCEPTS in Boston, Massachusetts.

 Started in 1996 on Harvard Square in Cambridge with a focus on skateboarding, snowboarding and sneakers, the Concepts store set out to do more for brands than merely peddle products.
 “Initially, it started as a ‘concept’ that with the help of brands such as Clarks, Burton, Zoo York, and others became one of the first shop-in-shops ever.
 That model has since gone on to become the norm but in 1996 it took a lot of convincing,” said general manager Deon Point, who joined Concepts as a part-timer in 2000.